 6.29.2.1 Summary

+The solution proposes a way to enhance current OAuth2 based authorization mechanisms, both at CCF and AEF, to allow a finer granularity access control.

+NOTE 1: A finer granularity can include: Resource Owner ID, operations (e.g. retrieve, create, etc), features (e.g. feature 1, feature 2, etc) and resources (e.g. resource 1, resource 2, etc).

-The solution proposes a way to enhance current OAuth2 based authorization mechanisms, both at CCF and AEF, to allow a finer granularity access control.After authentication between the CCF and the API Invoker, the latter will include the required additional information to CCF during the Access token Request.
+After authentication between the CCF and the API Invoker, the latter will include the required additional information to CCF during the Access token Request.
 The API Invoker will include in the scope parameter more authorization details that allow to distinguish both the resource owner and the resources that API Invoker intends to access.
 This will allow the CCF to verify if the resource owner allowed this specific API Invoker to access the requested resources.

 When the verification is completed, the CCF will include the authorization details, with the new granularity, into the access token returned to the API Invoker.

 The previously provided access token will allow the AEF to correctly authorize, or deny, the request by the mechanism already available to AEF.
 AEF must be able to verify the details for finer granularity access control.

-Editor's note: The inclusion of resource owner identifier is proposed to be a scope parameter which is creating a misalignment with Rel-18, where it is captured in a claim.
-FFS how to handle.
+NOTE 2: The inclusion of resource owner identifier is proposed to be a scope parameter while in Rel-18 RO id is part of claim.
+Granularity is not specified in Rel-18.
+The solution proposes that a Rel-19 RNAA token is including the RO id and granularity details in scope and leaving empty the Rel-18 resOwenrId.
+This allows to distinguish between Rel-19 and Rel-18.
+It is done by purpose to distinguish between RO id in claims in Rel-18 and to avoid backward compatibility problems.

-Editor's note: Granularity details to be added.
-The authorization information granularity and its details are FFS.
+.

 6.29.2.2 Information flow